Reduced projection method for photonic moir\'e lattices: Introduction

-Considerable efforts have been devoted to overcoming this difficulty.
-One of the widely used approaches is the periodic approximation method, also known as the crystalline approximant method \cite{davenport1946simultaneous, goldman1993quasicrystals,lifshitz1997theoretical}, which approximates the quasiperiodic function via a periodic function in a certain supercell.
+One of the widely used numerical approaches for solving these quasiperiodic problem is the periodic approximation method, also known as the crystalline approximant method \cite{davenport1946simultaneous,goldman1993quasicrystals,lifshitz1997theoretical}, which approximates the quasiperiodic function via a periodic function in a certain supercell.
 Nevertheless, this method is proven to be of slow convergence and the simultaneous Diophantine approximation error does not decay uniformly as the size of the supercell gradually increases.
-In contrast to the periodic approximation method, the projection method (PM), originated from Jiang and Zhang \cite{jiang2014numerical,jiang2018numerical}, regards a quasiperiodic function as a projection of higher-dimensional periodic functions.
-This method has the advantage of avoiding the simultaneous Diophantine approximation error and allowing for the convenient use of periodic boundary conditions for domain truncation.
-Despite its high accuracy, this method requires solving problems in higher dimensions, leading to significant increases in the degrees of freedom, computational cost, and memory consumption.
-This drawback makes the projection method prohibitive for solving high-dimensional quasiperiodic problems.
-Our proposal method is inspired by several pioneering work on quasiperiodic problems.
-Wang {\it et al.} \cite{wang2022convergence} characterizes the density of states of Schr\"odinger operators in the weak sense for the incommensurate system and propose numerical methods based on the planewave discretization and reciprocal space sampling.
-Zhou {\it et al.} \cite{zhou2019plane} propose $k$-points sampling reduction technique under the planewave framework for the electronic structure-related eigenvalue problems of the incommensurate systems.
+In order to avoid the Diophantine error, considerable efforts have been made.
+Rodriguez {\it et al.} \cite{rodriguez2008computation} introduced a numerical algorithm to compute the spectrum of photonic quasicrystals by raising the physical domain to higher dimensions.
+Jiang and Zhang \cite{jiang2014numerical,jiang2018numerical} proposed a projection method (PM), which treats a quasiperiodic function as a projection of a higher-dimensional periodic function.
+The PM has the advantage of avoiding the simultaneous Diophantine approximation error and allowing for the convenient use of periodic boundary conditions for domain truncation.
+Despite the high accuracy, the PM requires solving problems in higher dimensions, leading to significant increases in the degrees of freedom (DOF), computational cost, and memory consumption.
+For instance, when solving a $d$-dimensional quasiperiodic eigenvalue problem, the projection method raises the $d$-dimensional quasiperiodic domain to an $n$-dimensional periodic domain ($n$ is often twice as large as $d$).
+Correspondingly, the DOF of the PM is $O(N^n)$, where $N$ is the number of Fourier grid points in one direction.
+This makes the PM prohibitive for solving high-dimensional quasiperiodic problems.